nwo-strap/gamebus-fhir-layer/docs/source/dev4_dev_hapi_fhir.rst

 Develop FHIR server
 ===================

-This section guides you on how to set up the development environment for GameBus FHIR layer and how to start a local test FHIR server.
+This section will guide you on how to further develop the FHIR server for new functionalities.

 Set up dev environment